 The asymmetrical cabin design allows for a wider main saloon and galley and features a wide side deck on the starboard side.
 A large, L-shaped settee and beautifully finished teak table are adjacent to two comfortable reading chairs.
 Two bar chairs face the pass-through counter top in the galley, which is two steps down from the saloon.

 With full-sized home-style appliances, abundant storage cabinets and generous counter space, the galley will please the most demanding chef.
-Standard equipment includes a Sub-Zero refrigerator with icemaker, a 4-burner Thermadore stove and oven, a General Electric (G.E.) microwave/convection oven, a Broan trash compactor, G.E. dishwasher and G.E. top-load freezer.
+Standard equipment includes a Sub-Zero refrigerator with icemaker, a 4-burner General Electric (G.E.) stove and oven, a G.E. microwave/convection oven, a G.E. trash compactor, G.E. dishwasher and G.E. top-load freezer in the utility room.

 The owner’s stateroom is on the same level as the galley, and it is located amidships, where the motion is least objectionable during passages and while at anchor.
 A queen sized, walk-around berth, two hanging lockers and a spacious head complete with a shower/bath tub rival the space of most home bedrooms.
 Forward is a spacious guest cabin with double sized berth, huge hanging locker, office area and private head with stall shower.